mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 * [engineeffectchain.cpp](https://github.com/mixxxdj/mixxx/blob/main/src/engine/effects/engineeffectchain.cpp)
 * [engineeffectchain.h](https://github.com/mixxxdj/mixxx/blob/main/src/engine/effects/engineeffectchain.h)

-Based on the implementation of the EngineEffectsDelay, it was soon figured out, that the custom optimized data structure for the group delay handling should be created.
+Based on the implementation of the `EngineEffectsDelay`, it was soon figured out, that the custom optimized data structure for the group delay handling should be created.
 A common approach for working with the audio signal stream is to use the ring buffer data structure.
 However, based on the specification